vslvskyy/gen-metrics-in-pytorch/README.md

 The metric compares manifolds of real and generated Inception Model features.

 Firstly, approximations of given manifolds are created.
-Each approximation is the union of a hyperspheres with radius equal to the distance to object's k-th nearest neighbor.
+Each approximation is the union of hyperspheres with radius equal to the distance to object's k-th nearest neighbor.

 ![image](https://user-images.githubusercontent.com/75453192/231453057-9eef5c85-de12-42e6-b266-32005db634e8.png)